 - 1 tablespoon each fresh parsley, chives and fresh tarragon, all minced

-- Peel the potatoes if you wish (this is optional though).
+- Peel the potatoes if you want (this is optional though).

 - Put the potatoes in a pot with 3 pints of water and a couple tablespoons of salt and bring to a boil.